 Munch

-Munch sits at the high end of DIY pricing ($49 to $228 per month) because it bundles AI clip detection with marketing analytics and SEO suggestions for the cuts it produces.
+Munch sits at the high end of DIY pricing ($49 to $228 per month, the high end of self-serve SaaS) because it bundles AI clip detection with marketing analytics and SEO suggestions for the cuts it produces.
 Best fit for marketing teams clipping long webinars or podcasts where the team wants the analytics layer alongside the editor.
 FORKOFF vs Munch at /vs-munch.

 Vidyo